Guerlain • Champs Elysees • Fragrances

 Age: 36-43 Skin: Dry, Fair, Cool Hair: Blond, Wavy, Fine Eyes: Brown

 I have had this one forever.
 It is a lovely cloud of soft floral goodness when I am in the mood for a spring time scent.
-I do agree it is slightly atypical of Guelain yet I adore it and will always have a bottle on standby.
+I do agree it is atypical of Guerlain so I understand that the shade many people throw this one.
+Compared to the other complex Masterpieces from the house this is like a ditsy and sunny random cousin.
+Still I love it on occasion I adore it and will always have a bottle on standby.

 Age: 44-55 Skin: Normal, Fair Hair: Red Eyes: Green